bobshort4bobby4/PP4-Civ1/README.md

    I used The W3C CSS Validation Service-Jigsaw to validate the css used in the app.
   Any errors found were fixed to obtain no errors and 2 warnings as shown below.
   The warning concerned the importing of fonts from google fonts.
+  Please note that a auto-prefixed version of this css file is used in the deployed version.
+This version also has no errors but 38 warnings extra.
+  All of these extra warnings relate to vendor extensions

   ![css validation results](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/css-html%20-validation-results/cssvalidation-pp4.png)